Agente SUGE avec une voyageuse

 What challenges are agents faced with?

-Sexual assault victims sometimes react in unexpected ways, and our agents need to understand and accept that.
+Sexual assault victims sometimes react in unexpected ways, and SNCF Railway Security agents need to understand and accept that.
 For example, occasionally women will deny they’ve been assaulted and walk away, even though our Railway Security agents witnessed the incident.
 If the staff are not trained to understand the mindset of a sexual assault victim, this behaviour can be perplexing.
 They are unable to comprehend the signs showing shock, dissociation and guilt, and therefore cannot establish a relationship of trust with the victim.

 How do the agents handle harassment incidents?

+When Railway Security agents witness or are informed about a gender-based assault, they confront the aggressor and file a report.
+There is no such thing as a ‘small offence’, from sexist offences to the most serious sexual offences and crimes, the agents intervene, take care of the victim and arrest the perpetrator, if this person is still on the premises, within the legal framework of their mission.
 Railway Security agents never leave a victim in the presence of the perpetrator.
-Under French law, our agents can forbid access to trains and order aggressors to get the train or get off our property.
+Under French law, they can forbid access to trains and order aggressors to get the train or get off our property.
 So, in the event of a sexist insult, staff will ask the offender to leave the railway premises.
 If the incident involves sexual harassment, sexual assault, exhibitionism or voyeurism, the perpetrator is transferred to the police or national police force and the victim is dealt with separately.
 The agents are also there to provide the victim guidance and support in the next steps to be taken (filing a complaint, etc.).